turnkeylinux-apps/openvpn/README.rst

 See the `Usage documentation`_ for further details, including Amazon VPC notes and cloudformation template.

-**Note**: OpenVPN™ is a registered trademark of OpenVPN™ Technologies, Inc.
-This software appliance is not supported by OpenVPN™ Technologies, Inc.
+**Note**: OpenVPN® is a registered trademark of OpenVPN® Inc. Neither TurnKey Linux nor this software appliance are affiliated with or endorsed by OpenVPN® Inc.

 Potential issues caused by timezone mismatch
 --------------------------------------------